 Scott Brinker maintains the marketing technology landscape project.
-In eight years, it has grown more than 4,500%.
-There are more than 8,000 martech tools out there.
+In over a decade, it has grown more than 7,000%.
+There are more than 11,000 martech tools out there.

 You want your me-too tool to be picked by someone?
 Odds are heavily against you.
 What stands out, gets picked.